-Since the introduction of open innovation developed by Chestbrough, many corporations have been adopting open innovation strategies to improve their innovation process efficiency by leveraging external talent.
+Since the introduction of open innovation developed by Chestbrough, many corporations have adopted open innovation strategies to improve their innovation process efficiency by leveraging external talent.
 Startups and corporates bring each other immense opportunities through collaborations that, if harnessed correctly, create win–win situations for both parties.

 1. Agile company culture

-Compared to corporations, startups act much faster, are digital and ready to adapt to the adversities that may arise.
-The ability to cultivate an agile culture within your corporations plays an important role on its readiness level to work with startups.
-For corporations, organisational culture is shaped mostly by how management acts, so make sure the top leadership embodies an agile mindset that acknowledges the importance of co-creation with all of the stakeholders in the startup ecosystem.
+Compared to corporations, startups act much faster, are digital, and are ready to adapt to the adversities that may arise.
+The ability to cultivate an agile culture within your corporation plays an important role in its readiness level to work with startups.
+For corporations, organizational culture is shaped mostly by how management acts, so make sure the top leadership embodies an agile mindset that acknowledges the importance of co-creation with all of the stakeholders in the startup ecosystem.

 2. Budget and Resources

 “Do you have enough support from the C-level and sufficient budget and resources to launch startup engagement programs?”